goodcrazycreeper/goodcrazycreeper/README.md

-What the heck am I supposed to do with GitHub?
+# I am goodcrazycreeper

+I am learning Python and Java

 <!---
 goodcrazycreeper/goodcrazycreeper is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.